All Episodes

 It'll happen after Obama is inaugurated.

-The Obama transition team has actually come up with this pre-packaged bankruptcy plan that the government would fund and despair them going through all the hassles of courts and so forth.
+The Obama transition team has actually come up with this pre-packaged bankruptcy plan that the government would fund and to spare them of going through all the hassles of courts and so forth.

-It'll be called an auto automaker bill out, but it's bailout, but it's actually being done for other purposes.
+It'll be called an automaker bailout, but it's actually being done for other purposes.

-And I think the pensions are end up going to being protected in this in this circumstance.
+And I think the pensions end up going to being protected in this circumstance.

-I mean, that will be the whole point of the uh of the Democrat bailout.
+I mean, that will be the whole point of the Democrat bailout.

 Speaking of all this, though, it's an interesting story.

-You may have you may have heard this already that Walmart is showing a profit.
+You may have heard this already, that Walmart is showing a profit.

-Uh Christmas shoppers will delay even further this year, waiting for deals and bargains on holiday gifts.
+Christmas shoppers will delay even further this year, waiting for deals and bargains on the holiday gifts.

 Really?